alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 - automatic drug injection systems designed to execute human beings by the administering of lethal chemical substances
 - electric shock belts designed to restrain human beings by the administering electric shocks with a no-load voltage over 10,000 volts

+[Question for SME: how can exporters prove their goods are for museum use - do they need to be demonstrably inert/inactive?]

 ##Apply for an export licence online
 {:#apply}